Adani's USD 1.2 bn copper plant to boost India's metal production | Headlines

 For Phase-1, capacity of 0.5 million tonnes per annum, KCL achieved financial closure through a syndicated club loan in June 2022.

-''Adani wants to become a global leader in the copper business, leveraging the Adani Group's strong position in resource trading, logistics, renewable power, and infrastructure,'' one of the sources said. ''Their aim is to be the world's largest copper smelting complex by 2030.''
+''Adani wants to become a global leader in the copper business, leveraging the Adani Group's strong position in resource trading, logistics, renewable power, and infrastructure,'' Prakash said. ''Their aim is to be the world's largest copper smelting complex by 2030.''
 He said India's per capita copper consumption is estimated around 0.6 kg compared to the global average of 3.2 kg.

 ''India's drive towards clean energy systems, increasing penetration of electric vehicles and a host of associated applications are expected to double the domestic copper demand by 2030.'' ''The Adani Group is investing heavily in energy transition, in which copper will play a vital role.
 It is expanding into adjacent areas of its current capabilities, which makes the copper business a strategic fit,'' he said.